Price is session fee only but if want a package will give price for session fee plus package together.

 Food, bowls, medication, bedding, leashes & your pets.
 DO NOT LEAVE PETS BEHIND!
 Your pets are like your children they are part of the family.

-Make sure take pictures of you contents of your house before have to leave house for ins purposes.
-Lock all door, windows. closes blinds & curtains.
+Make sure to take pictures of the contents of your house before you have to leave the house for ins purposes.
+Lock all doors, windows. closes blinds & curtains.

 Do this as the storm enters your area and you settle down for the long haul.
 Eat perishables first in anticipation of the power going out.
 Fill your fridge and freezer with bottled water and sealed non-perishable items.
 The more full your freezer is, the more items there are to retain the cold and keep the overall temperature down.
 The same applies to the refrigerator.